Mussels in white wine is an incredibly simple and easy dish to make, but so delicious. Quick, tasty and one you'll want to make again soon.

 Amongst them, almost backing on to our building, was a branch of a small chain of Belgian restaurants where you could get the most delicious mussels.
 One of the best ways they served was mussels in white wine.

 I had come to like mussels when I lived in Spain a few years earlier as they were both cheap and so easy to make for a meal.
-I lived not too far from the coast so they were nice and fresh, which is important for mussels.
-I think mussels are one of those things that can seem a bit intimidating if you haven’t cooked them before but really they are so incredibly quick to prepare, they’ll be one of the quickest meals you’ll make and they’re so delicious.
-Perfect for #FreshTastyValentines as well (as a reminder – head over here to enter the giveaway if you haven’t already!)
+The town I lived in was not too far from the coast so they were nice and fresh, which is important for mussels.

 Here are a few things you should remember when you cook mussels:

-- First, make sure you rinse them in cold water before you cook them and scrape off any loose bits of shell, barnacles as well as pulling off any hairy bits (they can be tough to pull off as they are attached to the mussel inside, but do try).
+- First, make sure you rinse them in cold water before you cook them and scrape off any loose bits of shell, barnacles as well as pulling off any hairy bits.
+These can be tough to pull off as they are attached to the mussel inside, but do try.

-- Second, discard any that are broken or that are already open and don't close up when you press them together and rinse them.
+- Second, discard any broken mussels or ones already open that don't close up when you press them together and rinse them.
 I know it might seem sad to throw them away, but trust me you'll be happier for it.

 - Lastly, as you eat them, throw away any that aren't open or don't open easily when you try to open them.